Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Introduction

 where

 is the probability that the infimum value $J^{\rm inf}$ is smaller or equal than $-\ell$, then

 The equality here is attained when $J$ is proportional to $S$.
-Notice that although the relations Eqs.~(\ref{eq:sinf}) and (\ref{eq:sinf2}) did not appear before in the literature, they can be seen as a particular case of the first-passage ratio $\hat{s}_{\rm FPR}$ in Ref.~\cite{neri2} when the positive threshold of the associated first-passage problem diverges.
-Interestingly, far from equilibrium, $\hat{s}_{\rm inf}$ captures a finite fraction of the total rate of entropy production, while estimates based on the variance of the current capture a negligible fraction of the total entropy \cite{neri2}.
-Hence, far from equilibrium, it is more effective to use extreme values to estimate the rate $\dot{s}$ of entropy production than to use the variance of the current.
+Note that although the relations Eqs.~(\ref{eq:sinf}) and (\ref{eq:sinf2}) did not appear before in the literature, they can be seen as a particular case of the first-passage ratio $\hat{s}_{\rm FPR}$ in Ref.~\cite{neri2} when the positive threshold of the associated first-passage problem diverges.
+Interestingly, far from equilibrium, $\hat{s}_{\rm inf}(\ell)$, for large values of $\ell$, captures a finite fraction of the total rate of entropy production, while estimates based on the variance of the current capture a negligible fraction of the total entropy \cite{neri2}.
+Hence, far from equilibrium, it is more effective to use extreme values of currents to estimate the rate $\dot{s}$ of entropy production than to use the variance of the current.

-In the present paper we study in detail the infima statistics of {\it edge currents} in Markov jump processes, i.e., currents along the edges of a graph representing the different possible transitions in state space.
+In the present paper, we study in detail the infima statistics of empirical, integrated, {\it edge currents} in stationary, Markov jump processes, i.e., currents along the edges of a graph representing the different possible transitions in state space.
 Following Refs.~\cite{polettini2017effective, polettini2019effective}, we obtain a martingale that is closely related to the edge currents of a Markov jump process and that is the Radon-Nikodym derivative process of a measure, which we call $\mathbb{R}_{\rm ss}$, with respect to $\mathbb{P}_{\rm ss}$.
 Subsequently we use martingale manipulations, similar to those presented in Ref.~\cite{neri2019integral} for the exponentiated negative entropy production, to determine the statistics of extreme values of edge currents.

-The derived results for the extreme value statistics of edge currents can be interpreted in terms of an effective thermodynamic picture of a marginal observer that only sees the edge current $J$, ignorant of the existence of other currents in the system.
+In stationary processes with variables that have even parity under time reversal, the derived results for the extreme value statistics of edge currents can be interpreted in terms of an effective thermodynamic picture of a {\it marginal observer} that only sees the edge current $J$, ignorant of the existence of other currents in the system.
 Such an observer assumes that $J$ is proportional to the entropy production and measures an effective affinity $a(t)$ through the relation \cite{PhysRevLett.117.180601, polettini2017effective, polettini2019effective}

 In this paper we show that: (i) the affinity

 determines the extreme value statistics of the edge current; (ii) using extreme value statistics, a marginal observer estimates a dissipation rate $\overline{j}a^\ast$, i.e., we identify